theMethodolojeeOrg/Axon/README.md

 3. Enter your API key(s)
 4. Start chatting

 Memories are created automatically as you interact.
-You can also create them manually or let the AI create them via tool calls.
+You can also create them manually or let Axon create them via tool calls.

 ---